-All capitalized terms in the document are defined in the Interim Rule (effective June 25, 2024), respective NOFAs, Assistance Agreements, and/or Application Instructions.
+All capitalized terms in the document are defined in the Interim Rule (effective June 25, 2024), the former Interim Rule (effective February 8, 2016), respective NOFAs, Assistance Agreements, and/or Application Instructions.

-Updated: February 2025
+Updated: June 2025

 This resource addresses common questions about implementation of a CMF Award and compliance with CMF Program rules as presented in official documents.
-Users should refer to the Housing and Economic Recovery Act of 2008, the Interim Rule (effective June 25, 2024), and the Assistance Agreement for specific obligations for each applicable award year.
+Users should refer to the Housing and Economic Recovery Act of 2008, the Interim Rule (effective June 25, 2024), the former Interim Rule (effective February 8, 2016), the Post Award Policy and Compliance Manual, and/or the Assistance Agreement for specific obligations for each applicable award year.
 Other rules and regulations also apply to CMF Awards.
-New questions to this version can be identified by a INEW marker at the beginning of a question, and updated questions will have an [Updated] marker.
+As applicable, new questions to this version can be identified by a [New] marker at the beginning of a question, and updated questions will have an [Updated] marker.